Can I take my dog into the Christmas Market?

 Are the same stalls there throughout the 25 days?

 Don’t forget that St Albans Christmas Market will be different every time you visit.
 While some stallholders are with us for the whole time, others are here for just a few days!
 Check back and see what’s new – we’ll be updating you with new arrivals through Facebook and Twitter #VintryVillage.
-The main change-around days will be Mondays 5th and 12th December, so come and check out what’s new!
+The main change-around days will be Mondays, so come and check out what’s new!

 We are delighted that the Cathedral and Christmas Market work so closely to enable the festivities in the Vintry Garden.
 We are aware, though, that the closer we get to Christmas itself, the busier the Cathedral gets.
-We therefore close on 18 December to give us time to deinstall the Market safely and promptly in order to restore the site to public use over the Christmas holidays and avoid the costs of keeping the site closed and secure over Christmas.
+We therefore close a week or so before Christmas to give us time to deinstall the Market safely and promptly in order to restore the site to public use over the Christmas holidays and avoid the costs of keeping the site closed and secure over Christmas.
 If you still have shopping to do on that last week, make sure to visit our Christmas Charter Market which will be running on St Peter’s Street from 16 to 24 December (but not Monday 19 December).

 Why is there no snow?